 Human-animal relations in the Danish Single Grave Culture

-Emilie Bregendahl was an intern with ANTHEA and has now finished her MA in Archaeology at Aarhus University and is currently an intern in ANTHEA.
-She is collecting data on non-human osteological remains from Single Grave Culture locations in the Danish heathland to provide a larger perspective on human-animal relations of this period.
+Emilie Bregendahl was an intern with ANTHEA and has now finished her MA in Archaeology at AU with top grades.
+She collected data on non-human osteological remains from Single Grave Culture locations in the Danish heathland to provide a larger perspective on human-animal relations of this period.
 You can read more about that project here